cesarferreira/robin/README.md

 - Each command is echoed (prefixed with `▶`) as it runs, so you can follow along
 - If any command fails, the sequence stops
 - Environment variables and working directory are preserved between commands
-- Notifications show total execution time for the sequence
+- With `--notify`, a desktop notification reports the total execution time when the sequence finishes

 ### Task descriptions